jser/realtime.jser.info/_posts/2015-08-14-4-0-is-the-new-1-0-node-javascript-medium.md

 ---
-title: '4.0 is the new 1.0 — Node & JavaScript — Medium'
+title: 4.0 is the new 1.0 — Node & JavaScript — Medium
 author: azu
 layout: post
 itemUrl: 'https://medium.com/node-js-javascript/4-0-is-the-new-1-0-386597a3436d'